Barret School of Banking • (901) 321-4000 • barret@barretbanking.org

 Jim Reber

 Jim Reber was elected as President and CEO of ICBA Securities effective April 1, 2005.
 From 1990 through 2005 he worked as a Senior Vice President and registered representative for ICBA Securities.
 He is a frequent speaker at bank conventions, seminars and conferences.
 Jim also writes a monthly investment column for Independent Banker magazine.
-He is a Certi􀀁ed Public Accountant and a Chartered Financial Analyst.
+He is a Certifed Public Accountant and a Chartered Financial Analyst.
 He is on the Board of Regents of the Paul W. Barret School of Banking and is on the Executive Committee.
 Jim holds a BS degree in Accounting from Christian Brothers University in Memphis, Tennessee, where he serves on the Board of Trustees.

 Concepts and Facts: ChatGPT gets it mostly right on yield curve shapes